PedroPPereira/Detection-and-Analysis-Algorithm-of-1D-Barcodes/README.md

-# Low-Level Detection and Reading of 1D Barcodes
+# Detection and Analysis Algorithm of 1D Barcodes

 **Course:** Sensorial Systems